seap-udea/murray-dermott-action/README.md

   is the basic manual of GitHub.

 - https://programarfacil.com/blog/arduino-blog/git-y-github/.
 A
-  complete tutorial in GitHub in spanish.
+  complete tutorial on GitHub in spanish, *¡y ole!*.

 - https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf.
 Keyboard
   commands of emacs.